jerryscript-project/iotjs/docs/Build-for-Linux.md

 ***

 #### Build Host
 Ubuntu 14.04 is recommended.
 Other Unix like platforms can be used.
-If it doesn't seem to work properly on other platforms, please look into [Issues](https://github.com/Samsung/iotjs/issues).
+If it doesn't seem to work properly on other platforms, please look into the [Issues](https://github.com/Samsung/iotjs/issues) page.
 Someone may have already tried.
 If you can't find any related one, please leave an issue for help.

 #### Directory structure

-This document assumes 'harmony' as the root directory. _JerryScript_, _libtuv_ and _libuv_ are included as sub-modules in deps folder.
+This document assumes 'harmony' as the root directory. _JerryScript_, _libtuv_ and _libuv_ are included as sub-modules in `deps` directory.

 * harmony
     * iotjs